Understanding Dynamic Human-Robot Proxemics in the Case of Four-Legged Canine-Inspired Robots: Introduction

-The work on traditional types of robots has been investigated a lot, but little research on the side of quadruped robots.
-Quadruped robots are a representative kind that has better vertical mobility than wheeled robots and a more living-thing-like appearance than humanoid or robotic arms.
-In this paper, we present a proxemic user study (N=32) of our canine robot in a motion capture environment.
-We designed a dynamic scenario in which participants will pass by the moving canine robot when doing an irrelevant task, and the position in the time series will be recorded by motion cameras for feature extraction.
-The target of this experiment is to investigate the effect of different interaction postures on participants' proxemic behavior.
+In this paper, we present a proxemic user study ($N$=32) involving a canine robot in a motion capture environment.
+The study involves a dynamic scenario where participants pass by the moving canine robot while engaged in an unrelated task, with their positions recorded in real-time by motion capture cameras for subsequent analysis.
+The objective of this experiment is to explore the impact of different interaction postures on participants' proxemic behavior, contributing to the broader understanding of human-robot interaction in dynamic environments.